Running Your Club.

 Marketing Your Club & Activities

 Put your club in RAM.
-Write and send photos through of a great activity, excursion, event etc and get your club noticed in print.
+Write and send photos through of your activities, excursions, events etc and get your club noticed

-Run an event soon after Clubs & Market Day, and keep them happening!
+Run an event soon after the Clubs Market, and keep them up

-Get the word out there through MyDay and even posters around campus.
+Get the word out there by putting posters around campus

 LUSA has a special bank account set up just for clubs.
 For reporting purposes, all club activities must be transparent, including the use of grant money!
 All receipts and invoices should be kept in a folder or online, ready to hand on.

 Ensures continued access to the club funds from one year to the next once it is re-affiliated

 Safeguards the clubs funds by introducing a measure of internal control, saving the club committee from awkward questions